ra-adarsh/profiling-net-metrics-of-real-time-comm-apps/README.md

 ```
 target_pid=$(pgrep zoom | head -n 1)
 ```
 - Since other real time communication applications (Google Meet, Microsoft Teams) do not have apps for Ubuntu, run those applications on Google Chrome.
-Use Chrome's Task Manager to find the PID of the tab running the application.
+Use tools like `htop` and `pgrep` to find out Parent PID.
+> [!NOTE]
+> Do use `htop` to confirm that PID is of Google Chrome, as there might be other processes running like chrome_crashpad_handler which have Chrome in their name.)
 ```
-target_pid=<PID from Chrome’s Task Manager>
+target_pid=<PID>
 ```
 - Run the script with target Parent PID to generate the CSV file containing metrics.
 ```